apache/pulsar-site/blog/2024-01-12-pulsar-2023-year-in-review.md

 The Apache Pulsar website has a fresh look!
 Thanks to Emidio Cardeira, Asaf Mesika, Tison Chen and Kiryl Valkovich for creating an engaging design that captures the future feel of our thriving community and next-gen solution.

-## Spring for Apache Pulsar

-[Spring for Apache Pulsar](https://spring.io/blog/2023/11/21/spring-for-apache-pulsar-1-0-0-goes-ga/) provides a `PulsarTemplate` for publishing to a Pulsar topic and a `PulsarListener` annotation for consuming from a Pulsar topic, as well as various convenience APIs for Spring developers to ramp up their development journey into Apache Pulsar.
-Support is also included in Spring Boot via [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#messaging.pulsar).

 ## Pulsar Admin Go Library

 [Pulsar Admin Go Library](https://github.com/apache/pulsar-client-go/tree/master/pulsaradmin) provides a unified Go API for managing Pulsar resources such as tenants, namespaces, topics, etc.

-## Quarkus Extension for Apache Pulsar

-[Quarkus Extension for Apache Pulsar](https://quarkus.io/guides/pulsar) provides support for Apache Pulsar through SmallRye Reactive Messaging framework.
-Based on Eclipse MicroProfile Reactive Messaging specification 3.0, it proposes a flexible programming model bridging CDI and event-driven.

 ## Enhanced OTel-based metric system

 [PIP-264](https://github.com/apache/pulsar/blob/master/pip/pip-264.md) was completed, approved by the community, and started development.
 It will solve a big pain point for Pulsar users with a large number of topics - 50k up to 1M topics: observability.
 The Apache Pulsar community has taken a large undertaking to make OpenTelemetry Java SDK ready for very low latency systems such as Pulsar with two big features it currently develops: [Near-zero memory allocations](https://github.com/open-telemetry/opentelemetry-java/issues/5105) and [metric filtering upon collection](https://github.com/open-telemetry/opentelemetry-java/issues/6107), which was also added to [OpenTelemetry specifications](https://github.com/open-telemetry/opentelemetry-specification/issues/3324).

-## Oxia

-Currently, the practical limit for the number of topics manageable by a single Pulsar cluster is around 1 million topics.
-The lack of horizontal scalability in Zookeeper is one of the reasons for this limit.
-[Oxia](https://github.com/streamnative/oxia), released this year, is a scalable metadata store and coordination system.
-Replacing Zookeeper with Oxia in a Pulsar cluster allows for exceeding this 1M topics limit, although it is not the only prerequisite.
-This contributes to the goal of reaching 100M topics.

 ## Key events recap